-Inactives receiving benefits according to the 2021 data but omitted from the 2022 data are assumed to have died without a beneficiary.
+Inactives receiving benefits according to the 2022 data but omitted from the 2023 data are assumed to have died without a beneficiary.

-The maintenance amount reported in the 2022 active data was unchanged from the prior year.
-This amount was expected to increase by 8.75% in accordance with the recent contract between the State and State Troopers Fraternal Associations covering Fiscal Years 2020-2023.
-We reflected the 8.75% increase in the maintenance amount in the 2022 valuation data.
+The maintenance amount reported in the 2023 active data has been unchanged since 2021.
+For the 2023 valuation data, we increased the reported maintenance amount by 11.2% in accordance with the contract between the State and State Troopers Fraternal Associations covering Fiscal Years 2020-2023.